 Now let me help you:

 As you can see above, there are a couple of phrases that are unrelated to furniture.
-Naturally, we don’t want any of them in our KR for our furniture store.
+So naturally, we don’t want any of them in our KR for our furniture store.

 The bigger your directory is, the more you’ll have to filter out.
-You can do it during the previous steps, when you are collecting keywords from your competitors or when you are grouping them into categories, or you can focus on this part at the end, like we just did here.
+Again, you can do it during the previous steps, when you are collecting keywords from your competitors or when you are grouping them into categories, or you can focus on this part at the end like we just did here.

 One thing to remember: you need to filter your keyword directory many times, and when I say many times, I mean MANY times.
 You want your keyword research to be as clean and valuable as possible.